Lissy93/dashy/docs/widgets.md

     hostname: http://pi-hole.local
 ```

-Alternativley, and more securley, you can set the auth headers on your service to accept requests from Dashy.
+Alternatively, and more securely, you can set the auth headers on your service to accept requests from Dashy.
 For example:

 ```text
 Access-Control-Allow-Origin: https://location-of-dashy/